Pay Per Mile Car Insurance – How Does it Work?

 Here we’ll explain how pay per mile car insurance works.
 Before we get further on the topic, realize that a lienholder might not allow this type of car insurance on a financed vehicle.
 So if you make a car payment, check with your lender before getting a quote.
 They may ask you to get a traditional auto insurance quote instead.

-How Pay Per Mile Car Insurance Works
+How Does Pay by Mile Car Insurance Work?

 With a PPM car insurance policy, consumers pay a monthly or annual fee, plus a few more cents for every mile they drive.
 Mileage is reported continually to the insurer via a device planted in the car.
+Different car insurance companies have different programs, but they all basically function the same way.

 Pay per mile insurance providers will require that a special device is placed in the vehicle, to track and report mileage.
 You cannot remove the device or turn it off.
 It’s impossible to “cheat” the system or mislead it.
 It will count every mile this car moves and report it to the insurer.
 If you’re uncomfortable with this idea of a device registering every mile you drive, PPM might not be the right choice.

-They can be!
+It depends.
 These policies can potentially save drivers hundreds of dollars per year, as long as your annual mileage is quite low.

 It might be perfect for you if: